tlverse/tlverse-handbook/05-origami.md

 This (nearly) matches the estimate of the error that we obtained above.

-We can more honestly evaluate the error by V-fold cross-validation, which partitions the data into $v$ subsets, fitting the model on $v - 1$ of the subsets and evaluating on the subset that was held out for testing.
-This is repeated such that each subset is used for validation.
-We can easily apply our `cv_lm` function using `origami`'s `cross_validate` (n.b., by default this performs 10-fold cross-validation):
+We can more honestly evaluate the error by $V$-fold cross-validation, which partitions the dataset into $v$ subsets, fitting the model on $v - 1$ of the subsets (the training fold) and evaluating on the subset that was held out for testing (the validation fold).
+This is repeated such that each holdout subset takes a turn being used for validation.
+We can easily apply our `cv_lm()` function in this way using `origami`'s `cross_validate()` (note that by default this function performs $10$-fold cross-validation):

 ```r